Coronavirus restrictions remain in place. Find out what you can and cannot do.

 Travelling internationally from England

-You should also consider the public health advice in the country you are visiting.
-You should look at the rules in place at your destination and the Foreign, Commonwealth and Development Office (FCDO) travel advice.
+If you travel to one of these countries or territories, you should look at the rules in place at your destination and the Foreign, Commonwealth and Development Office (FCDO) travel advice.
 You should do this even if you are returning to a place you’ve visited before.

 Travelling to England from outside the UK

-All visitors to England are subject to the coronavirus restriction rules.
+All visitors travelling to England are subject to the coronavirus restriction rules.

 Advice for visitors and foreign nationals in England